chunchenxu/chunchenxu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a behavioral scientist and culture scholar at Stanford University.
+As a behavioral scientist and cultural scholar, I explore how culture influences our ability to live in just and caring relations—with one another and with the natural world.

 Recent News
 ======